ggealy7/Gealy-Portfolio/finalprojectpt1.md

 The U.S. Census Bureau.(2020)  Household Pulse Survey Weeks 1-17 [Public-use data file and documentation].
 Retrieved from https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html.

 ## Method and Medium
 I plan on completeing this project using shorthand.
 I will use Tableu to make the data visulaizations and embed them into a shorthand presentation.
 Additional infromation will be gathered through research to include in the project.
+I will complete the main body of project in the next week and get feedback from my friends and family to ensure that my stroy makes sense and flows.